BitGo/eth-multisig-v4/README.md

 A test suite is included through the use of the hardhat framework, providing coverage for methods in the wallet.

 On first run:
 1. Create a file called `.env` in the root directory.
-2. Add the following variable:
+2. Add the following variables:
    ```
    TESTNET_PRIVATE_KEY_FOR_CONTRACT_DEPLOYMENT=<Your private key>
    MAINNET_PRIVATE_KEY_FOR_CONTRACT_DEPLOYMENT=<Your private key>
    PRIVATE_KEY_FOR_V4_CONTRACT_DEPLOYMENT=<Your private key>
+   HYPE_EVM_PRIVATE_KEY=<Your HypeEVM private key>  # Required for HypeEVM chains
    ```
 Note: `<your private key>` can be from a wallet like Metamask.